rachelcooray/carbon-footprint-tracker/README.md

 Meeting you at the intersection of technology and service, the **Eco Butler** is your proactive AI assistant powered by **Google Gemini**.

-*   **Morning Briefings**: Starts your day with a personalized summary of yesterday's impact and a motivational quote or tip.
+*   **Context-Aware Briefings**: Not just a morning greeting—the Butler recognizes if it's afternoon, evening, or night, adjusting its tone and UI theme accordingly.
 *   **Smart Nudges**: Noticed you missed logging lunch?
 The Butler politely reminds you to stay on track.
-*   **Voice & Personality**: Far from a robot, the Butler speaks with a formal, encouraging, and occasionally witty tone, making every interaction feel premium.
+*   **Photo & PDF Intelligence**: Far from a simple chatbot, the Butler can "see" your documents and photos to help you log actions effortlessly.
 *   **Insights**: Analyzes your data patterns to offer tailored advice (e.g., "I notice your transport emissions peak on Tuesdays...").

 ---